boonecsd/pdf-from-gform/README.md

         * Select event source: From spreadsheet
         * Select event type: On form submit
         * Failure noficiation settings: Notify me immediately (up to you, but I find this most useful)
+    * Authorize the script permissions as prompted - check in the address bar for blocked pop ups
 * Test it out !
 Fill out your form and see if it works